Omni-rs/examples/examples/evm-signing-with-propagation-local-signing/README.md

-# EVM: Simple Signing with Propagation
+# EVM: Simple Signing with Propagation (Local Signing)

 This example demonstrates how to sign an EVM transaction using the MPC  (Multi-Party Computation) signer from a NEAR contract and propagate the transaction to the EVM Chain (local network).